 small taxonomic ways such as the shape of the hairs on the leaf, and the

 ridges or the absence of, on the seed, etc. Syn: Cornus sericea ssp. sericea.

 Cornus stolonifera is great for a bird garden.

-Cornus stolonifera's foliage turns a different color in the fall, color is reddish-green and type is deciduous.
+Foliage of Cornus stolonifera turns a different color in the fall, has color reddish-green and is deciduous.